php-resta/resta-core/README.md

 So that we will work with the help of your pull requests to make the core more stable.

 ## Code of Conduct
-Please read CODE_OF_CONDUCT.md.The resta core we will work together as much as we can to bring it to a better structure.
+Please read [Code of Conduct](CODE_OF_CONDUCT.md).The resta core we will work together as much as we can to bring it to a better structure.